-The National Education Policy of India was approved on 29th July 2020 by the Union Cabinet of India.
-It gives a new vision to the education system of India and replaces the National Policy of Education, 1986.
+The National Education Policy of India was approved on 29th July 2020, by the Union Cabinet of India.
+It provides a new vision for India’s education system and replaces the National Policy of Education, 1986.

 The 2030 Agenda for Sustainable Development Goal 4 (SDG4), adopted by India in 2015, reflects the development of education globally.
 It seeks to ensure “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” by 2030.
 To achieve this goal, the reconfiguration of the entire education system in India is required that promotes and fosters understanding and learning, which will help us to meet all the critical targets and goals of SDGs.

 Fundamental principles of NEP 2020-